drplote/FG-2e-PlayersOption/README.md

 ### Stricter Resistances
 In the current implementation of the 2E ruleset, if a creature (such as a skeleton) resists slashing and piercing damage, they'll take half damage from any slashing or piercing attack... even if other damage types are involved.
 So, for instance, if a cleric bashes the skeleton with a morningstar, which is a bludgeoning/piercing weapon, the skeleton will only take half damage.
 I believe the intent in AD&D was that the most favorable damage type to the attacker was used when multiple damage types are involved.
 Enabling this option would require the target to resist all damage types of the attack to take half damage, not just one of them.
 A side effect of this that you may or may not like is that if you made a magical flaming longsword that does "slashing, fire" damage, the skeleton wouldn't resist any because while it resists slashing, it doesn't resist fire.
 You might disagree with me that it should work this way, and that's cool!
 That's why all these options are toggleable!

+### Generate Hit Locations

+Toggling this option on simply adds some text in the chat window during a hit to indicate where the attacker hit.
+It has no real effect other than adding some additional flavor to combat.
+It determines the hit location using the same rules as critical hit location from the Player's Option: Combat & Tactics book.

 ## Sterno's House Rules

 Originally, I set out to write a ruleset for Hackmaster 4e.
 After doing a lot of work on it, I decided I didnt really want to play Hackmaster 4e.
 I wanted to play AD&D 2e with just a few of the HM4 rules cherry-picked from it.
 Here they are!